 If you’ve already written content on the same topic as your current post, don’t forget to link these posts together.
 It will make your post stronger because you show some authority on the subject.
 As well as that, your link structure is also important for your Google rank.
 And of course, readers may be interested in reading these related posts too.
-If you want to read more about this you should read Joost’s post about cornerstone articles.
+If you want to read more about this you should read about internal linking for SEO.

 9. Add content regularly